awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/lab5.md

 If you are using GPU instances, you will need to check the box for **Privileged** in the **Security** section.
 Since we're using CPU instances, leave the box unchecked.

-Click **Add** to save this configuration and add it to the task defintion.
-Click **Create** to complete the task defintion creation step.
+Click **Add** to save this configuration and add it to the task definition.
+Click **Create** to complete the task definition creation step.

 \
 4. Now you're ready to test your task definition.
 Select **Run Task** from the **Actions** drop down.
 Refresh the task list to confirm the task enters the Running state.